exxeleron/qXL/doc/RTD-Examples.md

 ![qOpen](../doc/img/qRTDOpen.png)

-Closing connection can be done by using the same alias as given in the `qRtdOpen` function:
+To close the connection again, use the same alias as given in the `qRtdOpen` function:

 ```
 =qRtdClose("testRTDConnection")